-- a) Treat potential and existing suppliers with equality and fairness. - b) Maintain confidentiality of Commercial in Confidence matters and information such as contract prices and other sensitive information. - c) Employees must disclose a general conflict of interest and/or material conflict before providing advice or reports (or any other matter). - d) Council officers delegated Council powers or duties are prohibited from exercising those powers, duties or functions if they have conflicts of interest. - e) A Councillor must avoid conflicts between his or her public duties as a Councillor and his or her personal interests and obligations.
-Councillors must disclose a conflict of interest in accordance with the Local Government Act. - f) Councillors must comply with the Councillor Code of Conduct. - g) Councillors must not improperly direct or improperly influence Council employees in the exercise of any power on/in the performance of any duty or functions. - h) Employees must comply with the Employee Code of Conduct for Council. - All employees engaged in the evaluation of quotation or tender evaluation must adhere to this Policy and complete and lodge a Conflict of Interest Declaration and a Deed of Confidentiality. - j) All Councillors and Council employees must adhere to Council's Gifts, Benefits, Hospitality Policy Gift Benefits and Hospitality Policy.pdf in matters of procurement.
+- b) Maintain confidentiality of Commercial in Confidence matters and information such as contract prices and other sensitive information. - c) Members of staff must disclose a general conflict of interest and/or material conflict before providing advice or reports (or any other matter). - d) Council officers delegated Council powers or duties are prohibited from exercising those powers, duties or functions if they have conflicts of interest. - e) A Councillor must avoid conflicts between his or her public duties as a Councillor and his or her personal interests and obligations.
+Councillors and members of the Audit and Risk Committee must disclose a conflict of interest in accordance with the Local Government Act. - f) Councillors must comply with the Councillor Code of Conduct. - g) Councillors must not improperly direct or improperly influence a member of Council staff in the exercise of any power on/in the performance of any duty or functions. - h) Members of staff must comply with the Employee Code of Conduct for Council. - i) All staff engaged in the evaluation of quotation or tender evaluation must adhere to this Policy and complete and lodge a Conflict of Interest Declaration and a Deed of Confidentiality. - j) All Councillors and Staff must adhere to Council's Gifts, Benefits, Hospitality Policy in matters of procurement.

-Councillors and Council employees must make their interests known in any situation where it could be perceived that an interest might unduly influence them.
+Councillors and Council staff must make their interests known in any situation where it could be perceived that an interest might unduly influence them.